Aryagoy/Mental-health-tracker/README.md

 The objective of this project is to create a simple, secure, and user-friendly web application for tracking daily mental health statuses.
 This application is designed to help patients log their mental health status daily and view trends over time.

 ### Features
+## Vault
+Vault securely stores and manages access to sensitive data like API keys, passwords, certificates, and encryption keys using strong encryption mechanisms.
+It also enables better compliance with SOC certifications.
+Vault can generate secrets on-demand, such as database credentials, which are unique, time-limited, and automatically revoked after use, reducing the risk of long-lived credentials.

 ## Frontend (React)
 User Authentication: Login with Google for authentication.